williamrjackson/UnityScriptingUtilities/README.md

 Editor scripts to create paths. `MapToCurve` includes a tween to follow paths over a duration using a speed curve.

 ![Path](PathFollowerExample.gif)

+## 3D Layout Groups
+Basic object distribution scripts that runs in edit mode, dynamically adapting to changes in the child hierarchy.
+Similar to UI Layout Groups, but for 3D transforms.